Good corporate citizenship is a critical element of Digicel’s company charter

 - Encourage volunteerism and civic engagement

-- Have tangible products (e.g. school buildings) as critical objectives of the programme.
+- Have tangible products and sustainability as critical objectives of the program

-- Projects or organizations must serve the majority of people in the respective communities.
+- Organisations must serve the majority of people in their respective communities

-- Organizations must have and display the leadership, management, experiences, expertise and capacity to effectively carry out the proposed activities.
+- Organisations must have and display the leadership, financial management, experiences, expertise and capacity to effectively carry out the proposed program activities

-- Proposal requests must contain all required information and documents.
+- Program proposals must support all required information and documents

 In order to engender community ownership and participation, the Foundation may place pre-determined limits, as a percentage of total costs, on funding to specific kinds of projects.
 That is, specific projects may be assisted with varying levels of assistance, relative to what must be invested by the community.
 This investment may take the form of finance, capital or “sweat equity” in the form of labour.